 That said, it can be challenging to determine whether your diet needs any adjustment for reaching and maintaining ketosis.
 This is because ketones will eventually not be found in the urine once the body adapts to ketosis.
 Instead of “leaking” ketones, your body will start “leaking” uric acid instead once your body is used to being in ketosis.

 Your uric acid levels will also return to normal over time.
 This is a key sign of keto-adaptation.
 In other words, it means that your body has adapted to, adjusted, and accepted the ketogenic diet.

 Here are the reference ranges that Vivoo uses for ketosis:

 - Label: Negative Value: 0 mg/dL

 - Label: Optimal Value: 5-50 mg/dL

 - Label: High Value: 50-150 mg/dL

-The best times to check your urinary ketone levels are in the early morning or the late evening after dinner.
-Vivoo’s urine test strips offer you a straightforward and fuss-free method of determining whether you’re achieving the optimal ketosis state during the first few weeks on a ketogenic diet.
-During this initial period, your body still can’t use ketones efficiently for energy.
-That’s why your body excretes them (through the urine).
-But as you get deeper into ketosis, your body adapts to using them for fuel; it becomes more efficient at producing and using them.
+The best time to check your urinary ketone levels is in the early morning or late evening after dinner.
+Vivoo’s urine test strips offer a straightforward and fuss-free method for determining whether you’re achieving the optimal ketosis state during the first few weeks you are on a ketogenic diet.
+During this initial period, your body still can’t use ketones efficiently for energy, which is why your body excretes ketones through the urine.
+But as you get deeper into ketosis, your body adapts to using ketones for fueland becomes more efficient at producing and using them.
 This leaves fewer ketones to be excreted through the urine.
-As a result, if you’ve been in a keto-adapted state for many months, your urine may not contain significant concentrations of ketones, resulting in a “negative” reading (even though you’re indeed in the ketosis state).
+As a result, if you’ve been in a keto-adapted state for many months, your urine may not contain significant concentrations of ketones and give you a “negative” reading, even if you’re indeed in the ketosis state.